lukaszfl/MuditaOS/module-vfs/README.md

 3. Enter here and play with user data
 4. Umount and eject the device i.e. with: `udisksctl power-off -b /dev/sdb`
 5. Phone will reboot with changed data

+## Reliance edge - redgefs

+Reliance edge support is considered as WIP.
+Below are the proposed steps to finish implementation
+* prepare tool to create image
+* do NOT format partion on the fly during mounting
+* run UT on image with redgefs partion
+* run rt1051 with redgefs partiion and do functional and performance tests
+  * e.g. check if statvfs is not too slow
+* prepare fuse tool
+* port redgefs to Updater